graph-part/graph-part/README.md

 # Graph-Part
 Protein dataset partitioning pipeline (Gíslason 2021)

+Graph-Part is a Python package for generating partitions (i.e. train-test splits) of biological sequence datasets.
+It ensures minimal homology between different partitions, while balancing partitions for labels or other desired criteria.

 ## Installation

 Graph-Part relies on [needleall](https://www.bioinformatics.nl/cgi-bin/emboss/help/needleall) from the [EMBOSS](http://emboss.sourceforge.net/) package for fast Needleman-Wunsch alignments of sequences.
 Please refer to the official EMBOSS documentation for installation methods.